-

 - E. S. Fedorov

-If it turned out that by choosing one linear prima in one diametrical second and then arbitrarily another linear prima in an arbitrary other second and thus constructing an infinite number of hyperboloids, we would obtain that the totality of such hyperboloids lies in one third located in one third , located in one linear quart, then we would be dealing with an image representing a generalization of the concept of a hyperboloid; we could call such a hyperboloid a hyperboloid of the 4th stage system.
-The special third, which has the symmetry of a circle, just indicated in the article (“Symmetry of linear sets of conoprims”) is such a generalized hyperboloid in the conoprim system.
-Since in this system, which treats a completely different topic, it would be inappropriate to dwell on the consideration of this issue in all details, this note has been dedicated specifically for this purpose.
+If it turned out that by choosing one linear prima in one diametral second and then arbitrarily another linear prima in an arbitrary other second, and thus constructing an infinite multitude of hyperboloids, we obtain that the entire aggregate of such hyperboloids is contained within a single third, which itself lies within a single linear quart, then we would be dealing with an entity representing a generalization of the concept of a hyperboloid; such a hyperboloid we could call a hyperboloid of the 4th degree system.
+The special third, possessing circular symmetry, which was just indicated in the article (“Symmetry of linear sets of conoprimas”) is precisely such a generalized hyperboloid in the system of conoprimes.
+Since in this system, which addresses an entirely different topic, it would be inappropriate to dwell on the consideration of this issue in all its details, this note has been dedicated specifically for this purpose.

 -